rashevskyv/dbi/README.md

 ```
 ; General settings
 [General]
-; Use libnx default font for ASCII characters
+; Use libnx's default font for ASCII symbols
 DefaultASCII=true
-; Use libusbhsfs to access external USB drives
+; Use libusbhsfs for access to USB mass storage drives connected to switch or dock
 UseLibUsbHsFS=true
-; Direct exit to homescreen when exiting DBI
+; Direct exit to homescreen
 ExitToHomeScreen=false
 ; Folder where saves backups are stored
 SavesFolder=sdmc:/switch/DBI/saves/